• Art Magazine

 Perhaps moving to a new studio has caused the distraction to be too great to focus on new artworks?

-Creative blockages have different causes and are to be viewed individually.
+Creative blocks have various causes and are individually considered.
 However, there are various effective strategies to overcome them, regardless of their source.

 Creative Crisis?
 Maybe it can be overcome with these techniques